mfesgin/mfesgin.github.io/_pages/supervision.md

 ### Prospective Students

-I have **PhD scholarships available**.
+I have **multiple PhD scholarships available**.
 If you're interested in pursuing a PhD under my supervision, please refer to the information below and contact me via email with the subject line "Prospective PhD student - \<Your Name\>".

 ##### Requirements